VDR Solutions

 AI in Clear Ideas operates only over the documents in the workspace that the user is authorized to access.
 This means:

-• Buyers cannot surface information from documents outside their permitted scope, even through AI queries.
+• Buyers cannot retrieve information from documents outside their permitted scope, even through AI queries.

-• AI-generated summaries and analyses cite the specific documents and pages they drew from, making every output traceable and defensible.
+• AI-generated summaries and analyses cite the specific documents and pages they drew from, making outputs traceable and defensible.

-For sell-side teams preparing materials, AI workflows can generate executive summaries of the data room contents, produce variance analyses across reporting periods, or flag documents that may need updating before the room opens to a new buyer group.
+For sell-side teams preparing materials, Governed Agents can generate executive summaries of the data room contents, produce variance analyses across reporting periods, or flag documents that may need updating before the room opens to a new buyer group.

 System of Record for the Transaction

 A Clear Ideas workspace functions as the authoritative record for the transaction.
-Unlike general file storage where working drafts, interim revisions, and final versions coexist in the same folder without a clear signal about which is authoritative, the documents in a Clear Ideas workspace are the approved versions — the ones buyers accessed, the ones AI analyzed, and the ones the audit trail reflects.
+Working drafts, interim revisions, and final versions stay distinct, and the approved documents in a Clear Ideas workspace are the versions buyers accessed, AI analyzed, and the audit trail reflects.

-This matters at closing and beyond.
-When a representation and warranty question arises post-closing, the data room record shows exactly which documents were in scope, who accessed them, and when.
-The immutable activity log supports dispute resolution and demonstrates that the diligence process was conducted under documented controls.
+This matters after closing.
+When a representation and warranty question arises post-closing, the data room record shows which documents were in scope, who accessed them, and when.
+The activity trail supports dispute resolution and demonstrates that the diligence process was conducted under documented controls.

 Engagement Analytics for Deal Momentum